 Q: How was it determined to place the district’s fifth elementary school on Darden Hill Road and what is the timeframe for this project?

 A: Funding for a fifth elementary school was included in the 2018 bond package.
 The target date for opening the school is August of 2021.
 At that point, the cumulative DSISD elementary population is projected to be at approximately 115 percent of current capacity.
-DSISD owns two properties: 155 acres on Darden Hill Road just southeast of the intersection with Sawyer Ranch Road that the district has owned for nearly a decade and 24 acres at the northwest corner of RR12 and Mt.
+DSISD owns two pieces of land: 155 acres on Darden Hill Road just southeast of the intersection with Sawyer Ranch Road that the district has owned for nearly a decade and 24 acres at the northwest corner of RR12 and Mt.
 Gainor Road that the district purchased in 2016.
-After receiving the most recent demographic report in the spring of 2019, it was clear that the eastern part of the district is most in need of relief (additional capacity) at the elementary level.
+After receiving the demographic report in the spring of 2019, it was clear that the eastern part of the district is most in need of relief (additional capacity) at the elementary level.
 The Darden Hill property is large enough to potentially accommodate an elementary school, middle school and eventually a high school if the community decides to move towards a multiple-high school model.
 The district also owns 64.5 acres in the Headwaters neighborhood; this property is large enough to accommodate an elementary school and a middle school, although it is not yet certain what year these would be built, as funding will be dependent on future bond programs.